 What state are Cape Town’s finances in?

-Cape Town’s finances are well managed: in 2011 the City received its seventh unqualified audit from the Auditor-General, and achieved a new milestone by being the only municipality in the Western Cape to achieve a ‘clean’ audit.
-In addition, Moody’s International, a global ratings agency, confirmed Cape Town’s rating of Aa3.za.
+The City of Cape Town’s finances are well managed: in 2014 the City received its eleventh unqualified audit from the Auditor-General.
+In addition, Moody’s International, a global ratings agency, confirmed the City of Cape Town’s rating of A1.za.

 How can residents be involved in the budget process?